Kaski District: Culture

 The district is full of people with multi-language, multi-religion and multiple cultures.
 Different people have different foods, dresses and norms based on their caste and religion.
 Many places offer Home Stay for internal as well as international tourists along with performance of local dance according to caste and cultures.

 According to the census of 2068 Kaski district has people of about 84 castes, 44 languages and 11 religions.
 The dressing style of people here matches with national dress.
 The main foods of people here are Dal-Bhat Tarkari, Roti, and Dhindo (These are typical Nepalese foods).
 The district is the common place of different castes such as Magars, Gurung, Brahmin, Chhetri, Newar, Thakali, Kumal and many more.

 Sports

-According to the District Sport Committee, Kaski District have one stadium, named Pokhara Rangashala, of about 417 Ropani of area and capacity of 21,000 spectators.
+According to the District Sport Committee, Kaski District has one stadium, named Pokhara Rangashala, of about 417 Ropani of area and capacity of 21,000 spectators.
 Kaski has its reputation in generating sportsmen in the country.